Mass and distance of AGN black holes from warped accretion disks: GR method and warping of the accretion disk

 where the indices $_{1,2}$ indicate the corresponding redshift and blueshift of photons.
-These are precisely the physical quantities that are measured in megamaser systems at the core of AGN with the aid of VLBI techniques.
+These are precisely the physical quantities that are measured in megamaser systems at the core of AGN with the aid of VLBI techniques, and reported as velocities with the help of the optical definition $z=v/c$, (see for instance \cite{MCPIII,MCPIX}).